canonical/documentation-workflows/README.md

 ## Using the Reusable Workflow

-To utilize the `documentation-checks.yml` workflow in another repository, create a new workflow and reference it using the `uses` directive.
+To use the `documentation-checks.yml` workflow in another repository, create a new workflow and reference it using the `uses` directive.
 Here's a basic example:

 ```yaml
 name: Main Documentation Checks